 Summarizing an entire screenplay is not an easy thing to do.
 Let alone in 1-2 sentences.
 But it is what’s required if you want to pitch your script to a producer or studio.
 When you send out your script too, the logline sometimes determines if someone even reads it.
 So, what is a logline?
 We’re not going to stop at the definition, we’ve got a tried-and-true formula for crafting the perfect hook.

 Crafting the perfect logline is a subtle art

 Subscribe for more filmmaking videos like this.

-Between treatments, synopses, and taglines, industry jargon can sometimes get criss-crossed.
+Between writing treatments, synopses, and taglines, industry jargon can sometimes get criss-crossed.
 So, what is a logline anyway?
-Once we define it, we'll go over some tips of how to approach writing one, with some examples from iconic films.
+After this quick logline definition, we'll go over some tips of how to approach writing one, with some examples from iconic films.

 What is a logline?